richardbatty/good-technology-project/_problems/diagnostics_for_the_developing_world.md

 ![image alt text](/assets/images/requirements_in_minimal_infrastructure_settings.png)

-One additional idea would be to Improve sample collection.
+One additional idea would be to improve sample collection.
 For example, [Orphidia](http://www.orphidia.com/) is a company that makes diagnoses from a drop of blood, meaning that a trained phlebotomist is not required.

 ### More advice on what to build